dm/aws-bare/README.md

 PROFILE = <AWS Profile Name>
 PROJECT = <Project Name>
 REGION = <AWS Region>
+SUBDOMAIN = <Subdomain to use for Foundation and Apps>
 ```

 Confirm environment vars are properly set with `make check-env`